Sagelt/posts/2021-07-12-the-one-ring.md

 * A system with enough fiddly bits to keep everyone reading more books but simple enough to be played easily online.

 There's a bit here that's central to how we review and think about media, including games.
 I can only provide an absolutely accurate review of my _experience_ of playing The One Ring, and it is 5 stars.
 But that review is not of the game you will play, or the other time I played The One Ring.
 Especially in a culture driven by an attention economy there's a tendency to state reviews of experiences as reviews of the thing that was experienced and to use that to drive engagement.
-If I wanted people to read this post I would have tried to argue that, since I had the time of my life playing The One Ring, you will to.
+If I wanted people to read this post I would have tried to argue that, since I had the time of my life playing The One Ring, you will too.
 That's an easier, more grabby article than this meandering journey through an experience.
 "The One Ring Will Bring Tolkien To Life At Your Table."

 But like Tolkien's works it feels more honest to express genuine personal sentiment instead of a global truth, and maybe through that to approach some truths.
 In the spirit of a strange old professor with a thing for elves and umlauts this is an unapologetically personal and meandering post.